leolanese/Functional-Programming-buzzwords/README.md

 Currying allows a function with multiple arguments to be translated into a sequence of functions, in other words, currying allows you to create a function from another function by not providing all arguments.

 #### Memoization:
 Functions that are expensive to run can be optimised with memoisation.
-This involves using a closure to cache the results of previous calls to the function
+This involves using a closure to cache the results of previous calls to the function.

 #### Function composition:
 Is the process of combining two or more functions in order to produce a new function or perform some computation.

-.
+#### Functors
+A functor is simply something that can be mapped over.

+#### Monads:
+A Monad is a Functor, but it also implements the Applicative and Chain specifications.